jschaefer619/DH150-2020S/Pitch/README.md

 ### Design Statement

  Writing this in June 2020, it is especially apparent that top-down, homogeneous, and corporate media outlets do not tell the people's story.
-There needs to be media platform run by people and for people.
+This media landscape has led to political splintering, hostility, and distance.
+The time has come for communities to reclaim this space.

 UCLA Radio has excellent content and passionate DJ's.
 But it's interface is dated and, at times, downright confusing.